Books by John Nichols 1965-1986

 A GHOST IN THE MUSIC

-(Holt, Rinehart and Winston, 1979), currently a W.W.
-Norton paperback.
-Bart Darling is a rambunctious Hollywood stunt man and Grade B movie director on location in northern New Mexico to make an exploitation movie.
+(Holt, Rinehart and Winston, 1979) Bart Darling is a rambunctious Hollywood stunt man and Grade B movie director on location in northern New Mexico to make an exploitation movie.
 His much younger pregnant girlfriend, Lorraine Waldrum, is a tough little country and western singer.
 His son, Marcel, is a socialist Ph.D who can't stand his dad but loves him anyway.
 They meet in Chamisaville during the last chaotic week of Bart's life when all hell breaks loose on the movie set he's in charge of.
 The Philadelphia Inquirer praised its "...humor leavened with compassion."

 IF MOUNTAINS DIE

-(Alfred A. Knopf, 1979), currently a W.W.
-Norton paperback.
-This full-length memoir of my early days in New Mexico is accompanied by 65 beautiful photographs by my good friend William Davis.
-The book has been in print for 30 years.
+(Alfred A. Knopf, 1979) This full-length memoir of my early days in New Mexico is accompanied by 65 beautiful photographs by my good friend William Davis.
+The book has been in print for 40 years.
 For anyone interested in northern New Mexico, our book is for you.

 THE LAST BEAUTIFUL DAYS OF AUTUMN

-(Holt, Rinehart and Winston, 1982), currently an Ancient City paperback.
-My second memoir effort, with 65 of my own color photographs.
+(Holt, Rinehart and Winston, 1982) My second memoir effort, with 65 of my own color photographs.
 A sequel to If Mountains Die and a prequel to On the Mesa (see directly below).
 The book is a paen to the autumn season in my territory, it's rich with eulogies to people I've loved who have died, there are even forty pages of my pratfall-laden fly-fishing adventures down in the Rio Grande Gorge near my home.
 Library Journal said it's "...by turns sentimental, harsh, lusty, and humorous."

 ON THE MESA

-(Peregrine Smith, 1986), currently an Ancient City paperback.
-This non-fiction piece is my Walden Pond.
+(Peregrine Smith, 1986) This non-fiction piece is my Walden Pond.
 It completes a trilogy that includes If Mountains Die and The Last Beautiful Days of Autumn.
 I spent years observing and photographing a tiny stock pond out on the mesa west of where I live.
 The puddle was surrounded by sagebrush, no trees for miles, and above it was nothing but wide western sky riddled by clouds, thunder, lightning, ravens, nighthawks, little bats and migrating waterfowl.
 The Denver Post called this book "...a rhapsody on the healing power of the earth."